shubhsherl/GSoC-Contribution-Leaderboard/README.md

 ![Rocket.Chat GSoC Contributions Leaderboard screenshot](https://github.com/Sing-Li/bbug/blob/master/images/leaderboard.png)

-A contribution leaderboard for your GSoC organization.
-Students can track their position on leaderboard based on the PRs, Commits, and Issues they've completed across the repositories of your organization on Github.
+A contributions leaderboard for your GSoC organization.
+Students can track their position on leaderboard based on the PRs, commits, and issues they've completed across the repositories of your organization on Github.

 ## Benefits
 - Encourage students to improve their position - by increasing contribution to your organization
 - Easy to setup and administer
-- Organization wide visibility to top student candidates
+- Realtime organization-wide visibility to top student candidates

 ## Main Features
-- Track Commits/PRs/Issues for GSoC student candidates in real time
+- Track commits/PRs/issues for GSoC student candidates in real time
 - At a glance view of participating top students
-- Easy administration to add students (even before they have their first contribution
+- Easy administration to add students (even before they have made their very first contribution)

 ## Quick Start